Chance Thomas: HUGEsound

 In 1998, Chance launched HUGEsound in Oakhurst, California as a full-service audio development company to service clients in film and gaming.
 HUGEsound provided sound design, foley, original music scoring and song production for The ChubbChubbs!, among other projects, for nearly 20 years.
 In September 2016, Chance sold HUGEsound to R Legacy Entertainment, a privately held umbrella corporation containing a diversified portfolio of entertainment companies in Nashville, Los Angeles, and Salt Lake City.

-In February 2017, HUGEsound Post Production opened its doors as a new 16,000 square foot recording and production facility.
-The new HUGEsound offers a full range of post-production services in picture, music, and sound.
+In February 2017, HUGEsound Post Production was opened as a 16,000 square foot recording and production facility.
+It offered a variety of post-production services in picture, music, and sound.

 Volunteer work

 Chance has served in volunteer capacities for community councils, universities, churches, food banks and industry organizations throughout his career.
 In 1994, he launched the annual Wasatch Front Frozen Turkey Hunt for the Utah Food Bank.
 In 1998, he helped organize the Music and Sound award review committees for the Academy of Interactive Arts and Sciences and led those committees for 2 years.
 In 2002, he helped found the Game Audio Network Guild and served on its board of directors for 15 years.
 In 2007, he joined the Advisory Board for the Game Developers Conference (GDC).
 He has served on Advisory Boards for the Musicians Institute, Brigham Young University and Full Sail University.